Yatton: Religious sites

 St Mary's Church, in central Yatton, built around 1400, is often called the "Cathedral of the Moors" since it is so large compared to the village.
 The tower has three stages with diagonal weathered buttresses with crocketed pinnacles.
 There is a south-east hexagonal stair turret rising above the parapet with panelled sides to the top, and an open cusped parapet.
 There are stained glass windows with the coats of arms of local lords of the manor.
 It has been designated by English Heritage as a Grade I listed building.
-The Old Rectory was a Prebendary house, built in the 15th century and has been designated as a Grade I listed building.
+The Old Rectory was a Prebendary house, built in the 15th century and has also been designated as a Grade I listed building.

 As well as St Mary's (Church of England), Yatton has Methodist, Catholic and independent places of worship.
 Yatton Methodist Church is situated on the High Street, opposite the main shopping precinct.
 Horsecastle Chapel, an independent evangelical church, is on Horsecastle Farm Road.
 River of Life Church, (was YCF) affiliated to the Assemblies of God, meets in Yatton Infant School.
 St Dunstan's, a Roman Catholic chapel of ease to the parish in Clevedon, is on Claverham Road.

 The church of St. Barnabas in Claverham, dates from 1879 and is a grade II listed building.
 Along with churches in Kenn, Cleeve and Kingston Seymour the churches are managed as part of the Yatton Moor Team Ministry.